Go Back

 • Fresh ground pepper and Himalayan salt to taste

-• 2-3 tbsp grated cheese - (optional for vegetarian)
+• 2-3 tbsp grated cheese, (optional)

-• 1 tbsp grated cheese or pumpkin seeds for topping - (optional)
+• 1 tbsp grated cheese or pumpkin seeds for topping, (optional)

 • Preheat oven to 200°C (fan).